Thursday afternoon, 17 July 1997

 Slowly, she shakes her head.

-GM: Celia’s brothers and sisters are still eating cake and chatting with their grandparents (or simply too young to do much talking), so no one seems to see the shake of her head but Mom and Dad.
-The child’s honesty seems to take them both aback as the smiles slowly fade from their faces.
+GM: Celia’s brothers and sisters are still eating cake and chatting with their grandparents.
+A few are too young to do much talking.
+No one seems to see the shake of her head but Mom and Dad.
+The child’s honesty seems to take them both aback as the smiles fade from their faces.

 “Oh.
 Well.
 I’m sorry, sweetie,” Daddy says as he lays a hand on her shoulder.
 “Sometimes… sometimes we can’t get everything we want.”